AI prompts

 ### Postgres

-You then need to make sure all the correct variables are put in the `.env` file.
-With the `FLE_DB_TYPE="postgres"`.
+Make sure all variables are set in the `.env` file with `FLE_DB_TYPE="postgres"`.

 To utilize postgres database you need to setup an instance of the db server yourself.
 The easiest way is to run it via Docker: